the-fellowship-co/facade/docs/bylding_backends/communicating_between_block.md

 ### Synchronous Communication

 Blocks could access the marked up interface methods from the another block in a synchronous manner.
-In below case `Stock` model in `inventory` block exposes a bunch of methods.
+In below case `Stock` model in `inventory` block exposes `get`, `update` and `available?` method.

 ```ruby
 class Stock < Byld::Model